Assistant Professor and Undergraduate Coordinator, Art Education

 Area of Study:

-Christopher Schulte is Assistant Professor & Undergraduate Coordinator of Art Education in the School of Visual Arts at Penn State University.
-He earned his BA and MA in Art Education from the University of Northern Iowa (2004, 2006) and his Ph.D. in Art Education from Penn State University (2012).
-Prior to joining the faculty in Art Education at Penn State, Christopher held faculty appointments at the University of Northern Iowa and the University of Georgia.
-His research and teaching explores the overlaps of children's art and play, poststructural theory, and qualitative research methodologies.
-His writings have appeared in handbooks and other edited volumes, as well as national and international journals in art education, early childhood studies, and qualitative studies.
-He is co-editor, with Chritine Marmé Thompson, of "Communities of Practice: Art, Play, and Aesthetics in Early Childhood" (Springer: forthcoming, 2017) and is currently working on a second edited volume, titled, "Ethics and Research with Young Children: Personal Pedagogies".
-Christopher is the former Chairperson of the Seminar for Research in Art Education (SRAE), Media Review Editor for the International Journal of Education & the Arts, and a standing or guest reviewer for several other journals, including Studies in Art Education, Visual Arts Research, Bank Street Occasional Paper Series, and the International Journal of Qualitative Studies in Education.
-At Penn State, Christopher coordinates the Early Childhood Art Education internship program, which supports undergraduate students in teaching and researching the artistic, play-based, and aesthetic practices of young children.
+Christopher Schulte is Assistant Professor and Undergraduate Coordinator of Art Education in the School of Visual Arts at Penn State University.
+He is also an Innovator in Residence with the College of Arts and Architecture's Center for Pedagogy in Arts and Design.
+Christopher earned his BA and MA in Art Education from the University of Northern Iowa (2004, 2006) and his Ph.D. in Art Education from Penn State University (2012).
+Prior to joining the Art Education faculty at Penn State, Christopher held faculty appointments at the University of Northern Iowa (2006-2009, 2014-2015) and the University of Georgia (2012-2014), where he served as Co-Chair and Graduate Coordinator, as well as affiliate faculty with UGA's Interdisciplinary Qualitative Studies program.
+Christopher's research has appeared in handbooks and other edited volumes, as well as national and international journals in art education, early childhood studies, and qualitative studies.
+He is the editor of "Ethics and Research With Young Children: 'New' Perspectives" (Bloomsbury, 2019) and co-editor with Christine Marmé Thompson of "Communities of Practice: Art, Play, and Aesthetics in Early Childhood" (Springer, 2018).
+Christopher is also Editor of the International Journal of Education & the Arts, former chairperson of the Seminar for Research in Art Education (SRAE), and serves as a standing and guest reviewer for several journals, including Studies in Art Education, Visual Arts Research, Bank Street Occasional Paper Series, the Journal of Curriculum and Pedagogy, and the International Journal of Qualitative Studies in Education.
+Christopher lives in State College, Pennsylvania with his partner, Jill, and their two children, Sophia (6) and Liam (4).
+He can be reached by email at firstname.lastname@example.org.